LuisDiazUgena/Hack-A-Lamp/README.md

 You **must** first pair your BT board or module to your device with bluetooth settings.

-On protocoder interface click on Connect to Bluetooth and choose your board, wait until both BTs are connected and move the sliders, then click on Send to change the colour.
+On protocoder interface click on Connect to Bluetooth and choose your board, wait until both BTs are connected and move the sliders, then click on Send to change the color.

+**Auto send feature**: Use this is you want Protocoder send data color as you modify it.
+Using this feature provides a almost real time experience.

+**On/Off switch**: When it's turned on, the color is set to white.
+When it's turned off, the color is set to black.

 ### App Inventor

 I've made an app with [Mit App Inventor](http://appinventor.mit.edu/explore/), that have the same functionality as protocoder app, but it have some issues that  You can install the apk provided to use this project on your smartphone.
 Also you can download *.aia* project inside App Inventor folder and import into your App Inventors project to hack, modify, learn or whatever you want to do with it.

+##UPDATES

+**5-April-2015**: Added random color button, on/off switch and autoSend.

 ### Issues